SHOULD WE CLEAN UP THE DERWENT?

 The heavy metals are constantly being physically remobilised...

-and now Climate Change is playing a role
+and now Climate Change is playing a major role

 Could the Derwent estuary become a complete dead zone?